 More than 250 interactive science, technology, energy and health exhibits await students of all ages.
 We’re experts at making sure that bringing your group to the Museum is smooth sailing all the way.
 Discounted admission for groups of 20 or more!

-Your students become scientists during our 50-minute ScienceWorks Labs that provide hands-on experience with a variety of topics identified in the Michigan Grade Level Content Expectations.
-Each lab includes pre-visit and post-visit classroom activities.
+Your students become scientists during our ScienceWorks Labs.
+All programs align with National Science Education Standards, Next Generation Science Standards, Michigan Grade Level Content Expectations and Common Core State Standards.
 Labs are available year-round for preschool to middle school students and are led by an instructor.

 It's Science on Wheels: We bring the Museum to you!
 We offer fun, inquiry-based programs for the students in your classroom, library, festival or youth center!
 All programs address objectives outlined in the Michigan Grade Level Content Expectations and include pre- and post-visit activities.